 Saturday, July 4th, Day trip to the islands of Delos and Mykonos.
 First, the tiny uninhabited island of Delos, a World Heritage Site and one of Greece’s most important historical sites.
 According to Greek mythology, Delos was the birthplace of Apollo and Artemis, and became an important port and religious center in 1400 BC.
 Statues, sanctuaries and temples were built, and their ruins (many unearthed in 1873) are now scattered around the island and on display in a museum.
 The more lively Mykonos is one of the more touristic Greek Islands, with amazing beaches, beautiful nature, picturesque villages.

 Sunday, July 5th, Private yacht sailing to the Southern Naxos beaches.
 A highlight is Rina Cave, located by an unspoiled beach with exotic green waters, in the Kalandos area, on the island’s southern coast.
 The cave, which lies to the right side of the beach, features some bird nests while a spring offering fresh water lies to the left-hand side of the cave.
-(This morning we will celebrate Mass at the Catholic Cathedral, and visit the Cycladic Museum, before we set sail in the afternoon.)
+(A leisurely morning, before we set sail in the afternoon.)

 Monday, July 6th, Return to the city of Athens, via ferry.
 Attend Athens Festival performance at the ancient Odeon Herodes Atticus.